 Hiya Gorgeous!

 What am I going to make for dinner?
-I can’t believe that guy just cut me off then gave ME the finger!
+I can’t believe that guy just cut me off and gave ME the finger!
 I miss my best friend.
 Speaking of missing, did I miss a dentist appointment last week?
 Ugh, I really wish I could get my shit together.

 Sound familiar?
 I’m willing to bet that at least one of these thoughts—or something very similar—has crossed your mind within the last hour.